 After signing this consent form, and in a private patient examination area, one of the anesthesiologists will perform a complete history and physical examination and medication history review.

 We will confirm that you have had nothing to eat or drink for 8 hours prior to your study visit.

-We will confirm your COVID -19 results.
+We will confirm you have not had any cold or flu symptoms for the past 14 days.

 We will obtain a urine sample for a urine pregnancy test for females, and a urine drug screen for all participants.
 If there is any positive pregnancy or drug screen result, you will not be allowed to continue your participation in this study.